IIIF/api/source/auth/2.0/index.md

 #### accessToken

 The value is the access token to be sent to the probe service.
 The value _MUST_ be a string.
-Once obtained, the access token _MUST_ be included with all future requests for the parent probe service (link).
+Once obtained, the access token _MUST_ be included with all future requests for the parent [probe service][auth20-probe-service].

 The access token _MUST NOT_ be sent anywhere else.
 Access tokens _SHOULD_ have limited lifetimes, whether the `expiresIn` property is provided or not.